OniDaito/HOLLy/README.markdown

     python -m unittest test.data.Data.test_wobble

+## Our published paper and data

+## Command line and configuration options

+When running train.py, there are a number of options one can choose.

+    --batch-size
+    Input batch size for training (default: 20).

+    --epochs
+    Number of epochs to train (default: 10).

+    --lr
+    Learning rate (default: 0.0004).

+    --mask-thresh
+    Threshold for what we consider in the loss (default: 0.05)

+    --plr
+    Learning rate for points (default: same as the learning rate).

+    --spawn-rate
+    Probabilty of spawning a point (default: 1.0).

+    --max-trans
+    The scalar on the translation we generate and predict (default: 0.1).

+    --max-spawn
+    How many flurophores are spawned total (default: 1).

+    --save-stats
+    Save the stats of the training for later graphing.

+    --predict-sigma
+    Predict the sigma (default: False).

+    --no-cuda
+    Disables CUDA training.

+    --deterministic
+    Run deterministically.

+    --no-translate",
+    Turn off translation prediction in the network (default: false).

+    --no-data-translate
+    Turn off translation in the data loader(default: false).

+    --normalise-basic
+    Normalise with torch basic intensity divide.

+    --scheduler
+    Use a scheduler on the loss.

+    --seed
+    Random seed (default: 1).

+    --cont
+    Continuous sigma values

+    --log-interval
+    How many batches to wait before logging training status (default 100)

+    --num-points
+    How many points to optimise (default 200).

+    --aug
+    Do we augment the data with XY rotation (default False)?

+    --num-aug
+    How many augmentations to perform per datum (default 10).

+    --save-interval
+    How many batches to wait before saving (default 1000).

+    --load
+    A checkpoint file to load in order to continue training.

+    "--savename
+    The name for checkpoint save file.

+    --savedir
+    The name for checkpoint save directory.

+    --allocfile
+    An optional data order allocation file.

+    --sigma-file
+    Optional file for the sigma blur dropoff.

+    --dropout
+    When coupled with objpath, what is the chance of a point being dropped? (default 0.0)

+    --wobble
+    Distance to wobble our fluorophores (default 0.0)

+    --fitspath
+    Path to a directory of FITS files.

+    --objpath
+    Path to the obj for generating data

+    --train-size
+    The size of the training set (default: 50000)

+    --image-size
+    The size of the images involved, assuming square (default: 128).

+    --test-size
+    The size of the training set (default: 200)

+    --valid-size
+    The size of the training set (default: 200)

+    --buffer-size
+    How big is the buffer in images?  (default: 40000)

 ## Contributing

 You can contribute to this project by submitting a pull request through github.
 Suggestions and feedback are welcomed through Github's Issue tracker.
 If you want to contact the authors please email Benjamin Blundell at benjamin.blundell@kcl.ac.uk.